-What is JIRA?
+What is Jira?

-Now we can have a look at the JIRA workflow which has the following stages when an issue is created:
+Now we can have a look at the JIRA workflow, which has the following stages when an issue is created:

-Below is the JIRA workflow
+Below is the Jira workflow:

-** Image is taken from JIRA official documentation.
+The image is taken from JIRA official documentation.

 What is Confluence?

-Head To Head Comparisons Between Jira vs Confluence (Infographics)
+Head-to-Head Comparisons Between Jira vs Confluence (Infographics)

-Key Differences Between Axure vs sketch
+Key Differences Between Jira vs Confluence

 Jira vs Confluence Comparison Table